Just the FAQs

 How were the costs generated, and why do you think we won’t overrun this by 25-50% like many construction projects?

 A professional cost consultant was hired to prepare an estimate for each of the proposed projects.
-These estimates were reviewed by the LRPC to provide insight on some current market conditions and unit costs.
+These estimates were reviewed by the LRPC to provide insight into some current market conditions and unit costs.
 In addition, cost items such as design contingency, cost escalation, temporary facilities such as club storage, temporary pro shop, and other items were added.

 Why do most non-proprietary members have to pay?